Mulhussey: History

 Mulhussey's first inhabitants were the Husseys, a noble Norman family in the 13th century AD.

-The Lord of Trim at the time sent the Husseys to an area outside Maynooth, which at the time was very important, because of the large Norman castle, owned by the Fitzgeralds of County Kildare.
+The Lord of Trim at the time sent the Husseys to an area outside Maynooth, which at the time was very important because of the large Norman castle owned by the Fitzgeralds of County Kildare.

 A tower house and manor was to be built and lived in by the Husseys to look after the land and protect it for the DeLacy family of Trim.
 Legend has it that toward the end of the 16th century AD, the last inhabitant of the tower house and manor or Mulhussey Castle as it is known today, was a bald lady.
 The literal translation for Maol Hosae is 'Hussey's Summit', but folklore provides a second translation.
-Combining the Irish word for bald, and the Irish name for Hussey (Maol and Hosae) the land protected by the Hussey family was named Maol Hosae, which was anglicised to Mulhussey.
+Combining the Irish word for bald and the Irish name for Hussey (Maol and Hosae), the land protected by the Hussey family was named Maol Hosae, which was anglicised to Mulhussey.

 Geography

 Mulhussey is located at the very south of County Meath in the parish of Kilcloon, along with neighbouring townlands Jenkinstown, Longtown, Kimmins Mill, Pagestown, Kilclone, Collistown and Rodanstown.
-An Post deliver mail to people in Mulhussey from Kilcock post office in Kildare, which leads some people to believe Mulhussey is in Kildare county, but this is for postage convenience only.
-Mulhussey's closest towns and villages are Kilcock and Maynooth, 6 and 8 kilometres to the south respectively, Dunboyne 16 kilometres to the east, Sumerhill 8 kilometres to the north along with Dunshaughlin 18 kilometres to the north.
+An Post delivers mail to people in Mulhussey from Kilcock post office in Kildare, which leads some people to believe Mulhussey is in Kildare county, but this is for postage convenience only.
+Mulhussey's closest towns and villages are Kilcock and Maynooth, 6 and 8 kilometres to the south respectively, Dunboyne 16 kilometres to the east, Sumerhill 8 kilometres to the north, along with Dunshaughlin 18 kilometres to the north.
 A tributary of the River Tolka flows through Muhussey and Kilclone townlands.